-After completing over 70 paid house sits, and 35 unpaid, I thought I’d unravel some of the bizarre myths about paid house sitting jobs in Australia that are littering the internet.
+After completing around 100 paid house sits, and 35 unpaid, I thought I’d unravel some of the bizarre myths about paid house sitting jobs in Australia that I’ve seen on the internet.

-If you read my recent blog post on how much to charge for house sitting in Australia you’ll know that house sitting isn’t just a way for travellers to get free accommodation.
-Many Australian locals offer house sitting as part of their pet care businesses.
+If you read my blog post on how much to charge for house sitting in Australia you’ll know that house sitting isn’t just a way for travellers to get free accommodation.
+Many Australian locals have their own homes, but run pet-care businesses and offer house sitting as one of their services.

-While house sitting for accommodation only can still be a great deal for travellers, particularly if you can get longer house sitting jobs, I found that the hours I spent moving house so frequently in Sydney outweighed my rent savings.
+While house sitting for accommodation only can be a great deal for travellers, particularly if you can get longer house sitting jobs, I found that the hours I spent moving house so frequently in Sydney, coupled with time looking after pets, far outweighed my rent savings.

 When I looked into whether you can get paid for house sitting in Australia, I found quite a lot of (sometimes ferocious!) information written by unpaid house sitters saying it wasn’t possible.
 This all turned out to be totally untrue and lost me money, as I didn’t look into it again for a while.

-It turned out that you can get paid for house sitting in Australia, through popular sites like Madpaws, Petcloud and Paw Shake.
+It turns out that you can get paid for house sitting in Australia, through popular sites like Madpaws and Petcloud (get $10 off your first booking through this link).
 I actually became much more in demand when I started charging (once I’d built up reviews), and was easily able to fill the majority of my year.